SteveDeJongh/LS_170/review.md

 Statelessness in the context of a web protocol refers to how no lingering information is stored, or connection mainted with, on the server regarding the past interactions of a client.

 79. **What is a stateful Web Application?**
-A stateful web application is an application in which through the use of cookies, session ID's or AJAX, the application appears to remember something like if a user is logged in.
+A stateful web application is an application in which through the use of cookies, session ID's or refreshing only parts of a page via AJAX, the application appears to remember the state of the previously loaded webpage like if a user is logged in, or certain form feilds were filled out.

 80. **How can we mimic a stateful application?**
-We can mimic a stateful application through the use of cookies, session ID's, or AJAX, along with through query strings in the URL.
+We can mimic a stateful application through the use of cookies, session ID's, or AJAX, along with sending additional dataa to the server via query strings in the URL.

 81. **What is the difference between stateful and stateless applications?**
 As HTTP is a stateless protocol, each request/response cycle is independent of request and responses that came before or those that come after.

-A sateful application is one which remembers things like user log in status.
+A sateful application is one which remembers things like user log in status, the application will use techniques like sessions IDs and cookies to remember information about the requesting party.
-A stateless application is one which treats every request and response completeley independently.
+A stateless application is one which treats every request and response completeley independently, in other words, not using any additional techniques to make HTTP appear as if it remembers state.

 82. **What does it mean that HTTP is a 'stateless protocol?**
 HTTP as a stateless protocol means that each request/response cycle is treated as independent of any request and responses that came before or those that come after.

 83. **Why HTTP makes it difficult to build a stateful application?**
 Because it is a stateles protocol.
+The means that on each client/server interaction, ALL required information about the clients state within the application needs to be sent.

 84. **How the idea that HTTP is a stateless protocol makes the web difficult to secure?**
 In the same way that HTTP is made so difficult to control, it also makes it so difficult to secure.
+This is due to the same techniques used that make a application or webpage appear sateful also pose a serious security threat.

 85. **What is a `GET` request and how does it work?**
 A GET request is an HTTP method used to ask to retrieve the resource at that address.

 86. **How is `GET` request initiated?**
-GET Requests are initiated by clicking a link or via the address bar of a browser.
+GET Requests are initiated by clicking a link on a webpage, entering a URL via the address bar of a browser, or via a HTTP request tool.

 87. **What is the HTTP response body and what do we use it for?**
 The HTTP response body is the actual data that is beign transmitted in a HTTP message.
+This can be any type of data, with the type of data typically being defined by a HTTP response header.

 88. **What are the obligatory components of HTTP requests?**
 The obligatory components of a HTTP request are the request line, and headers.